 The Culinary Workers Union Local 226 is the largest labor union in Nevada, and alongside the Bartenders Union Local 165, represents 60,000 guest room attendants, cocktail and food servers, porters, bellmen, cooks, bartenders, laundry and kitchen workers statewide.

-MEDIA: All information and details on this page should be requested before being used in a story and fact checked as current as all items are subject to be changed daily.
+MEDIA: All information and details on this page should be requested before being used in a story and fact checked as current as all items are subject to be changed.
 Per negotiating agreements, exact proposals are not provided on the record.

 Get Connected